StarExecMiami/StarExec-ARC/README.md

 * Deploy StarExec in microk8s or EKS
   - That is done in the `starexec-kubernetes` directory.
   - The README file has instructions.
-* Navigate to the StarExec website, upload your ATP system and problem files, and away you go.
+* Navigate to the StarExec website as deployed, upload your proxy-prover ATP system and problem files, and away you go.
   - The URL for the website depends how you deployed StarExec
     * For microk8s
-      - WHAT?
+      - `localhost:8080/starexec`
     * For EKS but without a Route53 domain
       - WHAT
     * For EKS with a Route53 domain